miningplanet/but-x/README.md

 Select database:

-**NOTE:** `` is the name of the database where you will be storing local explorer data.
+**NOTE:** `` is the name of the database where you will be storing local but-x data.
 You can change this to any name you want, but you must make sure that you set the same name in the `settings.json` file for the `dbs[i].database` setting.

 ```
 use explorerdb